rezafaizarahman/portfolio/src/works/colearn.md

 #### Practice

-**Prepare for the exams by practice answer the questions from various subjects.**
+**Prepare for exams by practicing answering questions from different subjects.**

-The Practice feature is designed to improve students' skills in answering questions from various subjects to understand them better.
+The Practice feature helps students hone their skills in answering questions from different subjects so they can gain a better understanding.

-Students can exercise themself to answer simulated exams like the original.
-After finish it, they will immediately receive the report to understand where to improve.
+Students can exercise themselves by taking simulated exams like the real thing.
+Upon completion, they receive an immediate report to identify areas for improvement.

 <div class="col-start-2 col-end-10">
 {% figure 'practice-1', 'Screenshot CoLearn Practice', '' %}